The Feel Good Family: Awards and recognition

 Paul and Katie Guerin's work with The Feel Good Family has earned recognition in the Australian community media sector.
 In October 2023, their series won the Antenna Award for Best Outdoor and/or Recreational Program.
-The Antenna Awards are the national awards for community television, and the win reflects the quality and popularity of The Feel Good Family's production among over 100 programs on C31 and C44 at the time.
+The Antenna Awards are the national awards for community television, the series won the 2023 Antenna Award for Best Outdoor and/or Recreational Program, an award decided within the community television sector.
 The award was presented at a ceremony in Melbourne and highlighted the Guerins' achievement in creating engaging recreational content for a broad audience.
 Channel 31 (Melbourne) and Channel 44 (Adelaide) both acknowledged the family's accolade; in press releases and news updates, the stations listed The Feel Good Family as the category winner and praised the diversity of content on community TV that year.
 Winning an Antenna Award, which is peer-judged within the community broadcasting industry, affirmed the family's successful transition from private sector careers to independent filmmakers and presenters.

+Recently, The Feel Good Family won the award for Outstanding Digital Engagement by a Program at the 2025 Antenna Awards, was held in November 2025 from Melbourne.

 Aside from the Antenna Award, The Feel Good Family has been recognised informally through positive media coverage and community feedback.
 Their story has been featured by organisations such as the National Trust of Queensland, which partnered with the family early in their journey as travel ambassadors for heritage and conservation sites.
 The National Trust noted the innovative approach the Guerins took to promote cultural and environmental heritage by documenting their visits to historical sites while on the road.
 The family's commitment to eco-conscious and educational travel content also aligns with broader trends in the caravanning industry, sometimes dubbed the rise of "green nomads" – younger families choosing sustainable travel lifestyles.
 Industry groups and travel brands have commended The Feel Good Family for their authentic style of promotion; for instance, caravan manufacturers and tourism boards (such as Zone RV and Capricorn Enterprise in Queensland) have collaborated with the family and highlighted the value of their content in inspiring everyday Australians to explore their country.
 While these are not awards per se, they illustrate the reputation and influence the family has built within the travel and camping community.